afunTW/multichatting/README.md

 * Non-blocking
 * Multiple client
 * Close connection until no more readable connection
-* Both server and client can send/ receive data
+* Server only handle broadcast and connection
+> BUG: when another client try to connect to server, the first client will disconnect